gvwilson/thirdbit/src/talks/12ways/index.md

 --

--   I am not saying AI-assisted coding doesn't work: I'm saying *we don't know*
+-   I am not going to say AI-assisted coding doesn't work: I'm going to say *we don't know*

 -   Because most of the "evidence" I've seen is methodologically broken

 ---

-## 1. Counting Lines of Code Generated
+## 1. Counting Lines of Code

 -   Lines of code is a proxy metric for productivity

 -   LLMs generate more code, not necessarily better outcomes

 -   A 40% increase in lines per developer measures verbosity

---

 -   Deleting 2000 tangled lines and replacing them with 200 clean ones looks like a *loss* on this metric [Sadowski2019]